 The master's degree in nursing program at Creighton University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccrediation.org).

 MSN Admission Requirements

-Admission into the MSN Program is based on academic acceptance by the Graduate School.
-Academic Acceptance by the Graduate School is based on meeting the following requirements:
+Admission into the MSN Program is based on academic acceptance by the College of Nursing.
+Academic acceptance is based on meeting the following requirements:

 - An official transcript of all previous academic work at the collegiate level.
 Applicants must assume the responsibility of requesting the registrar of each institution previously attended to mail or e-mail an official transcript directly to Creighton University Enrollment Services Department.